-Table 58: Advanced Design Preparation Implementation Options (cont.)
-Table 58: Advanced Design Preparation Im plementation Options (cont.) -- --------------------------- ---------------- ---------------------- ---------
+Table 58: Advanced Design I Preparation l mplementation Options (cont.) -- ----------------------------- --------------- --------------- -----------------

-Option Tcl Option Description Rewrite Rule-1 resynthesis_rewrite_rule1 When enabled, and Resynthesis Mode is set to Optimize for Timing , attempts to reduce the number of LUTs in series.
-In critical paths, Rewrite looks at the LUT programs and the number of used inputs to determine where to apply the transformation.
-The following transformation is then applied when feasible: Rewrite Rule 1 Lut_1 + Lut_2 + Gate1 Gate2 Lut_1 + Gate1 Lut_1 + Gate1 Lut_1 + Gate1 Lut_1 + Gate2 Lut_1 + Gate2 Lut_1 + Gate2 Move Flip-flop Reset resynthesis_move_ff_reset Specifies whether resynthesis moves flip-flop reset logic to LUTs when Resynthesis Mode is Optimize for Timing .
+Option Tcl Option Description Rewrite Rule-1 resynthesis_rewrite_rule1 When enabled, and Resynthesis Mode is set to Optimize for Timing , attempts to reduce the number of used inputs to determine where to apply the transformation.
+The following transformation is then applied when feasible: Rewrite Rule 1 Lut_1 + Lut_2 + Gatel Gate2 Lut_1 + Gate1 Lut_1 + Gate1 Lut_1 + Gate1 Lut_1 + Gate1 Lut_1 + Gate1 Lut_1 + Gate1 Lut_1 + Gate2 Lut_1 + Gate2 Move Flip-flop Reset resynthesis_move_ff_reset Specifies whether resynthesis moves flip-flop reset logic to LUTs when Resynthesis Mode is Optimize for Timing .
 Period of Anti-Aging Oscillator (in ns) (1) areafill_clock_period Period of areafill oscillator in ns (0 to disable).
 For anti-aging purposes, setting this option to a non-zero value causes ACE to automatically insert logic during Run Prepare to fill the area in the core fabric not consumed by the user design logic, driven by a ring oscillator which toggles at the specified period in nanoseconds.
 When 0 , disables insertion of anti-aging area fill logic.
 Limit Anti-Aging to Clocks Paths anti_aging_onlyclock Use anti-aging areafill only on clock nodes.
 Data paths are not filled.
 Virtual IO Style virtual_io_style Reduces the number of I/O pads by collapsing bussed ports.
 Only applies in Evaluation flow mode when I/O pad utilization exceeds the value of Virtual IO Utilization.
 Off disables this feature.
 Stubout using Floating LUTs converts the pads into unconnected LUTs.
 Serialize using LUTs reduces the bus into a single pad feeding a scan chain made of LUTs, with a second pad used to select between "load" and "shift" modes.
 Serialize using DFFs builds the scan chain from DFFs, allowing the boundary connections to be timed.
 Port buses to be virtualized can be specified manually in the RTL or PDC file with the port attribute, ace_virtualize, or automatically by ACE.
-Working with Virtual I/O (see page 417) contains more details.
+Working with Virtual I/O (see page 425) contains more details.